-A San Antonio VIA bus driver has been suspended after she hit a pedestrian in early January.
+A VIA bus driver has been suspended after a bus accident in San Antonio involving a pedestrian in early January.

 Details about the VIA Driver Suspension